-- Seasonal Fluctuations - Sonia Allori: Inspired by Vivaldi’s Four Seasons, with Unlimited support Allori will create a new musical composition exploring character, narrative, audience and the ways that disabled and non-disabled people use public space.
-The composition will be the starting point for a new performance developed with disabled theatre-maker Danny Braverman as dramaturg, dancer Sheron Wray, devising the choreography, and technologist and academic Fleeta Siegel researching how technology can be used to engage inclusive art audiences.
+- Seasonal Fluctuations - Sonia Allori: Inspired by Vivaldi’s Four Seasons.
+With Unlimited support Allori will create a new musical composition exploring character, narrative, audience and the ways that disabled and non-disabled people use public space.
+The composition will be the starting point for a new performance developed with disabled theatre-maker Danny Braverman as dramaturg, dancer Sheron Wray devising the choreography and technologist and academic Fleeta Siegel researching how technology can be used to engage inclusive art audiences.
 The project is managed by Drake Music.
-(CS)
+(Creative Scotland)

 - A Fall from the Icarus Line - Nicola Canavan: Performance artist Nicola Canavan was diagnosed with Myalgic Encephalomyelitis (ME) in 2008.
-A Fall… will take as a starting point the story of Icarus and its parallels with the struggles of those with ME/CFS, haunted by broken wings, unable to fly or escape the restrictions of their bodies.
+A Fall… will take as a starting point the story of Icarus and its parallels with the struggles of those with ME/Chronic fatigue syndrome, haunted by broken wings, unable to fly or escape the restrictions of their bodies.
 Through a series of new live presentations, Canavan’s research will see her delve into the intimacies of the body to create works that marry the medical with the mythic.
-(ACE)
+(Arts Council England)

-- “To open the eternal worlds, to open the immortal eyes” Blake - Lea Cummings: Multi-disciplinary artist Lea Cummings will use support from Unlimited (through Creative Scotland) to explore the spiritual aspects of physical reality, ritual performance and the role of human beings within the universe.
+- “To open the eternal worlds, to open the immortal eyes” Blake - Lea Cummings: Multi-disciplinary artist Lea Cummings will use support from Unlimited to explore the spiritual aspects of physical reality, ritual performance and the role of human beings within the universe.
 Cummings will spend time working towards the development of an experience that transports audiences into a mystical, magical place outside day-to-day reality.
 The resulting work will incorporate visual art, video, audio and performance.
-(ACE)
+(Creative Scotland)

 - BRAIN (title TBC) - Pete Edwards: Pete Edwards plans to develop a new piece of work exploring the sensitive issues and themes of rape and sexual abuse, and the depression and psychological impact on a person’s mental health.
-Evolving from source materials including found poems, writings, pop songs, images and other popular culture references, support from Unlimited will enable Edwards to work with a group of artists to develop performance fragments which reflect and respond to this complex issue.
-(ACE)
+Evolving from source materials including found poems, writings, pop songs, images and other popular culture references, support from Unlimited will enable Edwards to work with a group of artists to develop performance fragments which reflect and respond to these complex issues.
+(Arts Council)

-- Flight Paths - Extant, Upswing and Yellow Earth: Led by Maria Oshodi (Extant), with Vicki Amedume (Upswing) and Kumiko Mendl (Yellow Earth), Flight Paths takes as its starting point the traditions of Biwa Hoshi players: blind itinerant performers from medieval Japan who earned their living reciting tales to biwa music.
-This R&D will build towards a piece telling the stories of four contemporary visually impaired artists and their migration to the UK in search of better opportunities through a performance combining aerial work, music, song, narrative, live description and audio technology.
-(ACE)
+- Flight Paths - Extant, Upswing and Yellow Earth: Led by Maria Oshodi (Extant), with Vicki Amedume (Upswing) and Kumiko Mendl (Yellow Earth), Flight Paths takes, as its starting point, the traditions of Biwa Hoshi players: blind itinerant performers from medieval Japan who earned their living reciting tales to biwa music.
+This research and development will build towards a piece telling the stories of four contemporary visually impaired artists and their migration to the UK in search of better opportunities through a performance combining aerial work, music, song, narrative, live description and audio technology.
+(Arts Council England)

 - Where’s My Nana? - Kazzum: Unlimited will support the first stages of a new collaboration between Kazzum and Slung Low to create a site specific outdoor family show for car boot sales and outdoor public shopping areas.
-Combining the expertise of both companies: Kazzum’s ability to create high quality inclusive playful theatre in unusual places and Slung Low’s technological ‘know-how’ to make adventures for audiences outside of conventional theatre spaces, Where’s My Nana? will lead audiences on a theatrical adventure to find Nana’s van.
-(ACE)
+Combining the expertise of both companies: Kazzum’s ability to create high-quality inclusive playful theatre in unusual places and Slung Low’s technological ‘know-how’ to make adventures for audiences outside of conventional theatre spaces, Where’s My Nana? will lead audiences on a theatrical adventure to find Nana’s van.
+(Arts Council)

 - The Drawing Rooms - Ailís Ní Ríain: Led by classical composer and theatre writer Ailís Ní Ríain; The Drawing Rooms will be a place where strange stories are told through BSL, film, live contemporary classical music, new writing and live drawing.
-(ACE)
+(Arts Council)